IIT-EnergySystemModels/openTEPES/doc/rst/InputData.rst

 It can be used also for upper-bounding and/or lower-bounding the volume of any reservoir.
 If the user introduces a maximum volume value that is lower than the minimum volume value, the model will adjust the minimum volume value to match the maximum.

-For example, these data can be used for defining the operating guide (rule) curves for the hydro reservoirs.
+For example, these data can be used to define the operating guide (rule) curves for the hydro reservoirs.

 Hydrogen System Input Data
 ==========================

-These input files are specifically introduced for allowing a representation of the hydrogen energy vector to supply hydrogen demand produced with electricity or by any other means through the hydrogen network.
+These input files are specifically introduced to allow a representation of the hydrogen energy vector to supply the hydrogen demand produced with electricity or by any other means through the hydrogen network.
-If the hydrogen is only produced from electricity and there is not hydrogen transfer among nodes the hydrogen demand can be represented by the energy outflows associated to the unit (i.e., electrolyzer).
+If the hydrogen is only produced from electricity and there is no hydrogen transfer among nodes, the hydrogen demand can be represented by the energy outflows associated with the unit (i.e., electrolyzer).

 =========================================  ==================================
 File                                       Description